lee-joanne/yakker-frontend/README.md

  ![Screenshot of Am I Responsive](documentation/amiresponsive.png)

 Yakker is a social-media website designed to mimic the features of Twitter.
 Users can create an account, log in, make a post, make comments on posts, like (reyakk) other users' posts and comments, and change their profile (yakfile) photo and profile biography.
 Yakker is designed to allow users to make posts about whatever they want, and be able to engage with other users by commenting on other posts/comments and reyakking to posts/comments.
 This repository contains the front-end of Yakker, created with HTML, CSS, Bootstrap, and React.
+Components were reused throughout the React project as each part of the website was broken into individual components and linked together, transferring states and data.

 `'yakfile' = 'profile'`